NREL/BESTEST-GSR/README.md

     * The Summary Excel files are saved to the 'results' directory.
         * 'RESULTS5-#.xlsx' and 'RESULTS5-#_OS.xlsx' have the same content
     * zip file for each datapoint are saved to 'results/bestest_zips'
-    * A CSV file is saved to "historical" directory with a name unique too this release that is not overwritten in the future.
+    * A CSV file is saved to `historical` directory with a name unique too this release that is not overwritten in the future.
         * Currently an Excel file with aggregated historical data is saved manually to look at at changes from one release of a tool to the next.
         * The historical data collection for Section 5.2 changed drastically for Standard 140 Version 2020.
 As a result a version of the historical Excel file will be archived and a new one created.

 ![Workflow Diagram](docs/BESTEST-GSR_diagram.jpg "Workflow Diagram")

 *The image above gives an overview of the process automated by the `run_all_generate_reports.rb` script.*

+### Releases

+* Generally a release is made every 6 months shortly after each EnergyPus and OpenStudio release.
+* Development is done on a branch and then merged to main.
+    * A pull request to main triggers an NREL Continuous Integration (CI) test which runs the test cases and reporting on remote resources.
+* To minimize the repository size test case zip files are not included in the repository.
+They are attached as assets to a release and are posted on [Amazon S3](http://besttest-gsr.s3-website-us-west-2.amazonaws.com/?prefix=)
+    * You can also checkout the repository and run any testcase in less than a minute or the suite in less than 30 minutes on most computers.
+* If you are interested in contributing please see our [contribution policy] (.github/COntributing. md)

 ### Workflow Details